screensavers-club/argos-docs/docs/user-manual/performers/troubleshooting/bluetooth/20211110-bluetooth-icon-red-cross.md

 ![bluetooth sap fix intro](/img/new-user-manual/child-raspi/bt-sap-1.png)

-Then, type the following command line

-`sudo systemctl status bluetooth`
+Then, type the following command line `sudo systemctl status bluetooth` and press enter.

 ![sap fix terminal command line 1](/img/new-user-manual/child-raspi/bt-sap-2.png)

-You should see the following output.
+You should see the following output below.

+![sap fix terminal command line output](/img/new-user-manual/child-raspi/bt-sap-3.png)

 If you receive the same errror in red, continue below on how to fix the issue.

-![sap fix terminal command line output](/img/new-user-manual/child-raspi/bt-sap-3.png)
+If not, please [contact us](/docs/help-problem) for further troubleshooting.

 Press `ctrl + c` to exit the output message